-(8) Notification to Complainant.
+(9) Notification to Complainant.
 With respect to those incidents that, if substantiated, would warrant discipline, the Committee will advise the complainant of the appropriate disciplinary authority.

-(d) Committee membership and length of service
+(e) Committee membership and length of service

 - (1) Composition of Committee.
-The Committee on Bias is to be composed of representative members of the court community, including but not limited to, judges, lawyers, court administrators, representatives and individuals from minority, women's and gay and lesbian bar associations and from organizations that represent persons with disabilities. - (2) Number of members on Committee.
-The Committee on Bias will consist of five members, appointed by the President of the Contra Costa Bar Association.
-The Presiding Judge can also appoint a judge and/or a court administrator to the committee.
-However, if the judge appointed to the committee is the subject of the complaint, the judge is precluded from participating in the review of the complaint. - (3) Term of Committee members.
+The Committee on Bias is to be composed of representative members of the court community, including but not limited to, judges, lawyers, court administrators, representatives and individuals from minority, women's and gay and lesbian bar associations, representatives from the County's District Attorney and Public Defender offices, and from organizations that represent persons with disabilities. - (2) Number of Members on Committee.
+The total number of members on the Committee shall not exceed 15.
+The Committee on Bias will consist of 5 members appointed by the President of the Contra Costa County Bar Association.
+The remaining members shall include: 1) at least one judge appointed by the Presiding Judge; 2) one administration officer appointed by the Presiding Judge; and 3) up to 8 representatives from Contra Costa legal organizations representing people of color, the LGBTQ community, and the disabled, appointed by the Presiding Judge or her/his designee.
+If a judge appointed to the committee is the subject of a complaint, or a member of the Committee is a witness or the complainant in a pending complaint, said judge or member shall be precluded from participating in the review of that complaint. - (3) Term of Committee members.
 Committee members will serve for staggered terms.
 A quorum will be necessary for meetings and a majority vote of those in attendance will be required before any action can be taken.

-(Rule 2.150, revised effective 1/1/16)
+(Rule 2.150, revised effective 7/1/21)

-Chapter 9.
+Chapter 10.
 Setting of Local Court Fees